federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 ## The Idea

 **Castgram** is a new experience to enjoy inside ancient art museums.
-During the research for the project, we found out that originally statues weren't white as they are now but coloured.
+During the research for the project, we found out that originally statues weren't white as they are now but colored.
 Since few people knew this, we wanted to create an original method to show people this aspect of the museum.
 We also desired to create a unique user experience so we came up with this idea.
 Inside one room, there is the board with some objects that are related to different historical figures, represented by a statue in the room.
 When a person chooses an object, he approaches the statue with it and a hologram of the statue appears.
-The hologram shows the coloured statue that is related to the object, for each object there is a different hologram.
+The hologram shows the colored statue that is related to the object, for each object there is a different hologram.
 With this system, users have a different experience inside the museum that is brand new and they are also able to see the true aspect of classical statues.

 ## The architecture of the System and components